 Individuals registering to attend a NACCOP event (this includes but is not limited to: the annual conference/pre-conference, training classes, and webinars) must be employed by a college or university, unless approved in advance by NACCOP.
-Individuals who are not employed by a college or university can send an email request to attend a NACCOP event to the NACCOP Team at email@example.com.______________________________________________________________________________
+Individuals who are not employed by a college or university can send an email request to attend a NACCOP event to the NACCOP Team at firstname.lastname@example.org.
+The webinar materials for any NACCOP webinar will only be provided to individuals who register for and participate in the webinar.______________________________________________________________________________

 Lessons Learned from Department of Education Audits

 January 22, 2019 and August 6, 2019 2pm – 3:30pm EST

 Join NACCOP for a review of recent U.S. Department of Education program reviews relating to the Clery Act and/or the Drug-Free Schools and Communities Act (DFSCA).
 We will review pertinent findings from selected audits and will highlight key take-aways for participants to consider when reviewing their institution’s Clery Act and DFSCA compliance programs.
 This webinar will include significant details about compliance requirements and the intended audience is the employee(s) who is primarily responsible of managing Clery compliance for their institution, i.e. the Clery Compliance Officer.

 January 22, 2019 2pm EST CLICK HERE TO REGISTER

 August 6, 2019 2pm EST CLICK HERE TO REGISTER